quii/learn-go-with-tests/roman-numerals.md

 We are going to write a function which converts an Arabic number to a Roman Numeral.

-If you haven't heard of [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals), it's how the Romans wrote down numbers.
+If you haven't heard of [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals) they are how the Romans wrote down numbers.

 `MCMLXXXIV` is 1984 for instance.